 Once a vehicle is salvage, even after rebuilding to perfect working condition.
 The sticker price will typically be only a small fraction of what a similarly positioned car or truck with a clean title would carry.

 When the insurance company considers a vehicle as salvage, they will give the owner of the vehicle a predetermined amount in compensation for the car or truck.
 This is assuming the insurance policy contains coverage for such a situation.
 At that point, the obligation on the part of the insurance company is complete.
 The customer gets the money, and they would usually take that and purchase a new vehicle.
 They are usually under no obligation to do so, however, and some opt to keep the money, get the car back home, and repair it themselves.
 Some will have their own mechanic work on the vehicle.
 Whatever the situation, it could be financially advantageous in the end to do so, and end up putting money back in the pocket of the customer.

 Remember that cars and trucks are tools to some people, and hobbies to others.
 Many people enjoy the process that goes into rebuilding a salvage car or truck.
 If this is you, there are many ways to pick up such a vehicle at rock bottom prices, and this alone could be a good incentive to do so.

 Naturally, there are some disadvantages to note as well, so consider some of the following as you think about getting insurance in your state.

 The bottom line governing insurance coverage and salvage vehicles is to look for the specific guidelines in your state.
-Upon doing so, you will have a good picture of what is needed and then can begin shopping around for your best options.
+Upon doing so, you will have a good picture of what you need.
+And then can begin shopping around for your best options.